joshmarinacci/meowlang/blog4/blog4.md

     Arguments: (a) => a.asIteration().toAST(),
 ```

 Of course we don't have any functions to call yet.
-We don't ahve a syntax to define new functions yet, so let's
+We don't have a syntax to define _new_ functions yet, so let's
-pre-fill the global scope with some functions written in javascript instead of Meow.
+pre-fill the global scope with some hard coded functions written in plain Javascript.

 ```
 var GLOBAL = new Scope(null);